Bloody Island massacre: Legacy

 Later, the Pomo were forced to live in small rancherias set aside by the federal government.
 For most of the 20th century, the Pomo, reduced in number, survived on such tiny reservations in poverty.
 Few textbooks on California history mentioned the Bloody Island incident or abuse of the native Californians.

 Two separate historical markers record the site.
-The one placed by the Native Sons of the Golden West on 20 May 1942 on Reclamation Road 0.3 miles off Highway 20, describes the location as the scene of a battle between U.S. soldiers under "Captain" Lyons and Indians under Chief Augustine.
+The one placed by the Native Sons of the Golden West on 20 May 1942 on Reclamation Road 0.3 mi off Highway 20, describes the location as the scene of a battle between U.S. soldiers under "Captain" Lyons and Indians under Chief Augustine.
 California Historical Landmark No. 427, describing the location as the scene of a massacre mostly of women and children, was placed on Highway 20 at the Reclamation Road intersection on 15 May 2005 by the State Department of Parks and Recreation in cooperation with the Lucy Moore Foundation, a non-profit organization founded to educate the California public about the massacre.
 A 2015 article in Genocide Studies and Prevention analyzed how this plaque reflects on the massacre and its remembrance by both Native and colonial people.